 - Warm clothing

-Iquitos was not quite the quaint riverside community I had envisioned, but rather a jumble of concrete slabs and frantic activity.
+As the largest continental city in the world, inaccessible by road, I’m not sure what I had expected Iquitos to be like.
+But I was a little disheartened to find it a jumble of concrete slabs and frantic activity nonetheless.
 It felt ragged and dirty and lonesome, its only saving grace the river-front promenade, where old colonial-style buildings of white marble stood perishing slowly under the tropical sun and rain.
-The into the Amazon we went, looking for a reprieve.
+But we only spent a night there, before heading into the forest for an Amazon rain-forest experience.

 My lack of Spanish language skills sadly robbed me of the opportunity to ask the locals what they really thought of their rainforest.
 But that trace of regret in Juan Carlos’ voice made me believe that the locals were well aware of their dilemma; development came at a high price to their surroundings.

-On the last day of our tour, Juan Carlos offered to introduce us to his own family.
-We rode the old wooden boat half an hour upriver, and spent a few hours playing vollyball and football with the kids there.
+On the last day of our tour, Juan Carlos offered to introduce us to his family.
+We rode the old wooden boat half an hour upriver and spent a few hours playing volleyball and football with the kids there.

-Insider Tips: Help conserve the local wildlife.
-Stay at the Green Track hostel in Iquitos.
+Insider Tips: Help conserve the local wildlife and choose an environmentally responsible accomodation.
 One of the major threats to the local wildlife is the capture and imprisonment of animals.
 These animals are then transferred to the so-called animal parks where they are displayed for the benefit of the tourists.
 Green Track Hostel works closely with organisations and reserves which are against such practices.
-Please, make a commitment to see animals in their natural habitat, rather than have your photo taken with imprisoned wildlife -as cute as it may be.-
+Make a commitment to see animals in their natural habitat, rather than have your photo taken with imprisoned wildlife.